IRFC shares debut on muted note; decline over 4 pc | Business

-Shares of Indian Railway Finance Corporation Ltd on Friday made a muted market debut, listing with a discount of over 4 per cent against its issue price of Rs 26.
+Shares of Indian Railway Finance Corporation Ltd on Friday made a muted market debut and closed over 4 per cent lower against its issue price of Rs 26.

-The stock listed at Rs 25 apiece, registering a decline of 3.84 per cent from the issue price on the BSE.
-It later, dipped 6.53 per cent to Rs 24.30.
+The stock listed at Rs 25 apiece, registering a decline of 3.84 per cent from the issue price on BSE.
+During the day it dipped 6.53 per cent to Rs 24.30 and finally closed at Rs 24.85, lower by 4.42 per cent.

 Price range for the offer was fixed at Rs 25-26 per share.